401. Memorandum From Herter to

 [Facsimile Page 3]

-In the Geneva Conference on Nuclear Tests, two essentials are
+In the Geneva Conference on Nuclear Tests, two essentials are involved:

-involved: (1) the moral and political position of the U.S. and, (2)
+(1) the moral and political position of the U.S. and, (2) U.S. military

-U.S. military strength vis-a-vis the Soviets.
+strength vis-a-vis the Soviets.

-The U.S. delegation would seem to be negotiating toward an
+The U.S. delegation would seem to be negotiating toward an unattainable

-unfavorable agreement.
+agreement.

-The Russians plainly seek to pressure the U.S. and the U.K. into
+The Russians plainly seek to pressure the U.S. and the U.K. into agreeing

-for failure of the conference.
-Soviet success in either respect
+the conference.
+Soviet success in either respect would be detrimental to

-would be detrimental to U.S. interest.
+U.S. interest.

-Mounting fears of radioactive contamination of the air is Russia’s
+Mounting fears of radioactive contamination of the air is Russia’s most

-most powerful propaganda weapon against us.
+powerful propaganda weapon against us.

-The U.S. can strengthen her moral and political position by seizing
+The U.S. can strengthen her moral and political position by seizing the

-the initiative to stop radioactive contamination of the world’s
+initiative to stop radioactive contamination of the world’s

 [Typeset Page 1502]

-cumbersome, if not entirely impractical, system of inspection and
+entirely impractical, system of inspection and control proposed by the

-control proposed by the experts.
-Presently installed systems have
+experts.
+Presently installed systems have already demonstrated technical

-already demonstrated technical efficiency in detection of
+efficiency in detection of atmospheric detonations.

-It is respectfully suggested, therefore, that the President announce
+It is respectfully suggested, therefore, that the President announce the

-the unconditional and unilateral cessation of all nuclear tests in
+unconditional and unilateral cessation of all nuclear tests in the

-Conference proceed immediately to negotiate a treaty among the
+proceed immediately to negotiate a treaty among the nuclear powers for a

-nuclear powers for a permanent stoppage of atmospheric tests.
+permanent stoppage of atmospheric tests.

 Thereafter, the conference can proceed to negotiate for the